Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/ecc/Come-on-feel-the-nonce-CTFZone-quals-2023.md

 <br>

-But if you want to weight the target vector, you need to include another 1 in it:
+But if you want to be able to weight the target vector, you need to include another 1 in it:

 $$
 y_1 \begin{bmatrix}q  \\ 0 \\ 0 \\ 0\end{bmatrix} +